Textile Printing | Definition, Styles and Methods of Printing

 Textile Printing | Types of Textile Printing Methods

-The process of making pattern or design on the fabric surface by using some kinds of dyes or pigments which causes localized dyeing is called textile printing.
+The process of making patterns or designs on the fabric surface by using some kinds of dyes or pigments which causes localized dyeing is called textile printing.
 A printed fabric may be produced by a very wide variety of methods.
 Some are simple and cheap to carry out.
 Others require the use of very complex and expensive equipment.
 This article has shown various methods of fabric printing, also it described some important requirements of good quality print.

 Common Methods of Fabric Printing:

-The common methods of fabric printing are-
+The common methods of fabrics printing are-

 - Block print,